 Turn off the heat and remove the pan from the stove.
 Stir in the butter and the vanilla.
 Mix until the butter is melted and thoroughly mixed in.

-Pour into a container and place plastic wrap directly on the creme patissere so that it is directly touching.
+Place plastic wrap directly on the creme patissiere so that it is directly touching.
 This is to prevent skin forming on the pastry cream.
 Chill until completely cooled before using.